dbt-labs/dbt-audit-helper/README.md

 Note: This macro inherits the argument requirements of the `audit_helper_macro_name`.
 For example, if `audit_helper_macro_name` is `compare_all_columns`, `primary_keys` is required.

+Note: This macro's `model_list` arguement is a list of model names (which are *strings*), this is different from the other macros in this package where you supply *relations*.
+Because of this, if you want to use this macro in the context of a model in your dbt project and enforce dependencies you will need to add dummy comment(s) `-- depends_on: {{ ref('model_a') }}` to your .sql file.

 ## generate_audit_report_for_folder ([source](macros/generate_audit_report_for_folder.sql))
 This macro is identical to [generate_audit_report](#generate_audit_report-source), except that it takes the arguement `model_folder_path` instead of `model list` to specify the collection of models